Monster-Head/E1.L-JBOF-Concept/README.md

 Core idea:

-THe core idea is to enhance the storage density in smaller formats like 1 and 2U.
+The core idea is to enhance the storage density in smaller formats like 1 and 2U.
 This idea is based off of the fact no one has built something like this to this day.
 JBOF units like the Supermicro petascale are example this can work, even if their models use U.3 and U.2 SSD form factors.

 Front: